 Conceptual models Model characteristics Industrial Convergence (IC) Industrial Symbiosis (IS) Eco-efficiency and sustainability targets Sustainability and eco-innovation are not necessarily drivers or targeted output.
 (Bröring et al., 2006b), (Aminullah et al., 2015); (Geum et al., 2016) Strong focus on sustainability and as a tool for innovative green growth.
-Exchange of by-products rather common but not generally nowadays a necessity.
-(Chertow, 2007; Chertow, 2000) Openness for new collaborative partners after initiation of the collaboration Usually a "closed" system with a few numbers of select complementary collaborating partners.
+Exchange of by-products rather common but not general nowadays a necessity.
+(Chertow, 2007; Cherto 2000) Openness for new collaborative partners after initiation of the collaboration Usually a "closed" system with a few numbers of select complementary collaborating partners.
 (Sick et al., 2019); (Bröring et al., 2006b) Usually very "open" systems and with a desired inclusion of a growing number of collaboration partners.
 (Ashton, 2008); (Lombardi and Laybourn, 2012; Chertow, 2007) The physical location (proximity) of collaboratinga partners The physical location of collaborative partners is not usually of a major importance, but a proximity could diminish the mental distance among partners.
 (Bröring et al., 2006b) Traditionally (but not necessary today) a strong focus on geographic proximity, especially if material, transport costs or energy are important aspects for the industrial network (Chertow, 2007); (Lombardi and Laybourn, 2012) The diversity of collaborating partners Usually partners from different industrial sectors and sometimes from an already existing supply/value chain.
 (Curran and Leker, 2011) Traditionally partners from separate industrial sectors but a gradual transition into an acceptance of similar partners is today also common.
-(Chertow, 2000), (Chertow, 2007);(Lombardi and Laybourn, 2012);(Paquin et al., 2014); The organizational structure between collaborative partners Generally, a company-to-company emerging collaboration developing into a more strategic alliance among part with complementary capabilities.
-(Bröring et al., 2006) (Aaldering et al., 2019) Generally, an emerging network structure with a large number of independent collaborative partners.
-(Chertow and Ehrenfeld, 2012); (Walls and Paquin, 2015);(Korhonen et al., 2004); (Posch et al., 2011) Corporate product, process, or systemic innovation activities s, or systemic (sometimes radical) is generally the initial driver for but incremental in Corporate profitability and business opportunities A profitable business/market outcome is always the overall target (with equally distributed financial gains).
+(Chertow, 2000), (Chertow, 2007);(Lombardi and Laybourn, 2012);(Paquin et al., 2014); The organizational structure between collaborative partners Generally, a company-to-company emerging collaboration developing into a more strategic alliance among partners with complementary capabilities.
+(Bröring et al., 2006b); (Aaldering et al., 2019) Generally, an emerging network structure with a large number of independent collaborative partners.
+(Chertow and Ehrenfeld, 2012); (Walls and Paquin, 2015);(Korhonen et al., 2004); (Posch et al., 2011) Corporate product, process, or systemic innovation activities Collaborative product and/or process innovation (sometimes radical) is generally the initial driver for collaboration.
+(Hacklin et al., 2009); (Bröring et al., 2006b) Traditionally, innovation was not necessarily a prerequisite for establishing a collaboration, but incremental innovation is often a necessity.
+(Boons et al., 2013); (Lombardi and Laybourn, 2012); (von Malmborg, 2007) Corporate profitability and business opportunities A profitable business/market outcome is always the overall target (with equally distributed financial gains).
 (Bornkessel et al., 2016a) Traditionally a "competitive advantage" (profitability) has been central (less costs for waste disposal is certainly also an attractive target).
 (Boons et al., 2013); (Paquin et al., 2014; Paquin et al., 2015); (Chertow and Lombardi, 2005) Corporate organizational configurations and corporate boundaries The final successful outcome is usually new industrial boundaries.
 (Gambardella and Torrisi, 1998); (Sick et al., 2019); (Bornkessel et al., 2016b) New corporate structures or boarders are usually a rare outcome.
 (Boons, 2008); (Walls and Paquin, 2015); (Lombardi and Laybourn, 2012)